learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

 export default counterReducer;
 ```

-Ok, so this may look like a lot, but really all were doing is adding some
+This may look like a lot, but really all were doing is adding some logging
-logging behavior.
+behavior.
 At the top of the function, we are logging the action.
-After
+After the case
-the case statement, we are storing our state as current state first.
-Then we are
+statement, we are storing our state as current state first.
+Then we are logging
-logging the updating state value.
-Then under the default case statement, we just
+the updating state value.
+Then under the default case statement, we just can log
-can log the previous state because this state is unchanged.
+the previous state because this state is unchanged.

 Now, refresh your app, and give it a shot.
 You should see the correct action
 being dispatched, as well as an update to the state.
 While we aren't getting our
 state directly from the store, we know that we are dispatching actions.
 We know
-this because each time we click a button, we call `store.dispatch({ type: 'count/increment' })` and somehow this is hitting our reducer.
-So things are
+this because each time we click a button, we call
+`store.dispatch({ type: 'count/increment' })` and somehow this is hitting our
-happening.
+reducer.
+So things are happening.

 #### Redux DevTools